City/Town: • Wichita |

 In 1946 local Wichita Evangelist Art Wilson gained ownership of the four buildings left on the property to make the Sunflower School.
 It was a Christian day and boarding school that served grades 1-12.
 The first superintendent of the new educational facilities was Thomas J. Blass, who was more than qualified for the position.
 Applications for enrollment opened up that summer receiving requests for admission all over the country and county.
 In order to gain entry pupils would undergo an interview process to see if they met the requirements and standards of the school.

 Sunflower School Inc. and its students hosted and attended many events over the next few years.
 One of those events was a fellowship with 900 delegates from the Kansas Fundamental Baptist Missionary in attendance.
 It seemed truly like a great addition to the community with a promising future.
 But for unknown reasons at this time the Sunflower School and its four buildings went into auction on January 21, 1949.
-It seems it didn’t sell for a few months and during that time the property experienced vandalism at the hand of teenage boys.
+It seems it didn’t sell for a few months and during that time the property experienced vandalism at the hands of teenage boys.

 In April 1949 five boys ranging from 11-13 years old were arrested on charges of trespassing and vandalism.
 In addition to damaging the four buildings used by Sunflower Schools Inc. They also damaged eight others on the property.
-Every window had been smashed, paint thrown about the rooms, plumbing/walls/stage absolutely ruined.
+Every window had been smashed, paint thrown about the rooms, and plumbing/walls/stage absolutely ruined.
 The damage surpassed $5,000 putting a dent in finding a new buyer.
 It’s unsure what the boys were sentenced to when they appeared in court in front of Probate Judge Clyde M. Hudson but hopefully, it was one justified.
 It seems as though most of the buildings of the vacant buildings on the property were demolished throughout the fifties.
 It is not necessarily clear if the vandalism had a play in deciding to bring the wrecking ball to them.

 Wichita Eagles Lodge 1957-1978